-How to tell your parent it’s time to move to an assisted living or nursing home
+How to talk to your parents about assisted living or nursing homes

-How to tell your parent it’s time to move to an assisted living or nursing home
+How to talk to your parents about assisted living or nursing homes

-But talking to your aging parents about moving into assisted living or a nursing home isn’t easy.
-Thankfully, it is possible to have the conversation while simultaneously empowering your loved one as much as possible.
+For many seniors, home represents autonomy and belonging.
+Unfortunately, sometimes declining health and cognition function shut the door on independent living, and talking to your aging parents about moving into assisted living or a nursing home isn’t easy.
+Thankfully, it is possible to have the conversation while simultaneously empowering your loved one.

 “They need to have a voice,” says Dr. June McKoy, a board-certified geriatrician at Northwestern Memorial Hospital in Chicago.
 “They need to know they have control.”
 And they need to know that you’re facilitating their move out of love, adds McKoy.

 So what do you do when you’re concerned that your aging parent is no longer safe living at home?
-Below, McKoy and Edie Weinstein, a Pennsylvania-based licensed social worker who works with seniors in nursing homes, offer their perspectives.
+Below, experts offer their perspectives.

 When to discuss moving into assisted living or a nursing home

-Think of it this way: Finding out your aging loved ones’’ wishes ASAP — or simply well before the day comes that a move is necessary — prepares the whole family in case independent living ever becomes unsafe.
+In fact, McKoy recommends that people discuss assisted living or nursing home care options long before a move is deemed necessary.
+While not every senior needs to move into assisted living or a nursing home, finding out your aging loved ones’ wishes ASAP — or simply well before the day comes that a move is necessary — prepares the whole family in case independent living ever becomes unsafe.

 Do your research